Merrycheeza/CS3130/FinalProject/README.txt

 Things that are not quite working right/Unexpected problems:
 1) There were a few pages still under construction at the submission of this project but there are enough finished to show how the program works.
-2) The create account function doesn't work quite right, someone with code access has to add the users to the global USERS before their accounts an become active.
+2) The create account function sort of relies on the user's maturity in not creating account all willy nilly whenever s/he pleases in the game.
-	- a possible solution to this is to not have a global users list and read the database every time you need to check if a username is valid.
+	- A possible fix for this is to make sure that the user is only logged in as guest when creating a new account.

 On the bright side... the story is a bit funny.